ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-hcx-cons.md

 When you design or deploy this architecture pattern, consider the following information:

-* {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation currently supports to be a source *only* when creating site peering and service mesh **over a public network**.
+* {{site.data.keyword.vcf-vpc}} currently supports to be a source *only* when creating site peering and service mesh **over a public network**.
 Therefore, HCX shows as a source, but migration is still possible both ways.
 HCX appliances use {{site.data.keyword.vpc_short}} public gateway for the egress traffic.
 For more information, see [Architecture pattern for HCX site peering and service mesh in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-hcx-xconnectivity).
 * **Private networking** supports both **source and destination** HCX site peering deployments.

 ## Related links